eisaev/blevalueparser/README.md

 ```

 # Examples
 There are two examples in the project.
 First demo is GUI application and it uses Qt framework.
-Second one is TUI application which uses SimpleBLE library.
+Second one is TUI application (only for macOS & Linux) which uses SimpleBLE library.

 You can skip build of specific example on CMake configuration step:
 ```sh